nawforce/apex-link/README.md

 ApexLink is written in a combination of Java and Scala but should run on any fairly recent JVM.
 Please let me know if you have trouble building or running it.
 All the source code included uses a 3-clause BSD license.
-The only third-party component included is the Apex Antlr4 grammar from [Tooling-force.com](https://github.com/neowit/tooling-force.com), but this is now markedly different from the original.
+The only third-party component included is the Apex Antlr4 grammar originally from [Tooling-force.com](https://github.com/neowit/tooling-force.com), although the version used is now markedly different from the original.